My form is receiving lots of spam emails, what can I do about it?

 Human spammers – they actually visit your form and fill it out including the CAPTCHA.

-Spambot probes – sometimes contain content that does not make any sense (jibberish).
-Spam bots will try to target any forms that they discover.
-They first attempt an email header injection attack to use your web form to send spam emails.
-After failing that, they simply submit the form with a URL or embedded HTML, hoping someone will be phished or click the link.
+Human or Spambot probes – sometimes contain content that does not make any sense (jibberish).
+Humans or Spam bots will try to target any forms that they discover.
+They first attempt an email header injection attack to use your web form to relay spam emails.
+This form is to prevent relaying email to other addresses.
+After failing that, they simply submit the form with a spammy URL or black hat SEO text with embedded HTML, hoping someone will be phished or click the link.

 Blackhat SEO spammers – looking for blog comment forms, contact forms, Wikis, etc. By using randomly generated unique “words”, they can then do a Google search to find websites where their content has been posted un-moderated.
 Then they can go back to these websites, identify if the links have been posted without the rel=”nofollow” attribute (which would prevent them contributing to Google’s algorithm), and if not they can post whatever spam links they like on those websites, in an effort to boost Google rankings for certain sites.
 Or worse, use it to post whatever content they want onto those websites, even embedded malware.